 Lindsay: I think it’s a very human quality to be a meaning seeker.
-We’re looking for meaning in everything that we interact with within our environment.
+We’re looking for meaning in everything we interact with within our environment.
 When that’s missing from a significant part of a person’s life, there isn’t a sense of why am I here?
 What is this all for?

 I think there’s something very existentially draining about being in an environment that has no meaning.
 Conversely, when people find meaning in work they’re doing every day, it’s really energizing.
-What people lack and long for at work is the same thing that people lack and long for in all of their lives, which means that something that they’re spending their precious time and attention on is something that matters to them.
+What people lack and long for at work is the same thing that people lack and long for in all of their lives, which means that something they’re spending their precious time and attention on matters to them.

 What’s the most important question leaders should ask employees?